wiznet-grace/STM32F412-W6300-SoM-C/examples/loopback/README.md

 ## Overview

 Echo-back loopback test for the STM32F412 + W6300 SoM.
 Any data received is sent back to the sender.
-This is the most basic network connectivity test — if loopback works, the W6300 QSPI link and socket layer are functioning correctly.
+This is the most basic network connectivity test: if loopback works, the W6300 QSPI link and socket layer are functioning correctly.

 Three modes available (uncomment one at a time in the main loop):

-- **TCP Server** (default) — listens on port 5000
+- **TCP Server** (default) - listens on port 5000
-- **TCP Client** — connects to a remote server and echoes
+- **TCP Client** - connects to a remote server and echoes
-- **UDP** — receives UDP packets and echoes back
+- **UDP** - receives UDP packets and echoes back

 Supports both **DHCP** and **static IP**.